NCLEX-RN Exam Guide

-- Provide care and education for the preschool, school age and adolescent client ages 3 through 17 years
+- Provide care and education for the preschool, school-age and adolescent clients ages 3 through 17 years

-- Provide care and education for the adult client ages 18 through 64 years
+- Provide care and education for the adult client aged 18 through 64 years

-- Provide care and education for the adult client ages 65 through 85 years and over
+- Provide care and education for the adult client aged 65 through 85 years and over

 - Provide prenatal care and education